-Even people living under a rock in the middle of nowhere understand how to send texts and chat online.
+Even if you lived under a rock in the middle of nowhere, you'd still probably understand how to texts and chat.
 It's one of the longest standing patterns in existence for digital communication.

 So why aren't we using it for digital assistants?
 All they do is converse with you.
 Let's ease the load off our users and make voice easier to understand.